rikss2/ML-prictice-DataSet/README.md

 Speaker Accent Recognition Data Set
 =====================================

-Structuraly modified data.
 This repository does not include all files from the original library.

 Please refer to: